awslabs/amazon-documentdb-tools/compat-tool/README.md

 - Python 3.6 or later
 - pymongo (if testing compatibility using the --uri option)

+# Access Control
+If using the --uri option the account executing to this script requires the following permission
+ - serverStatus

 ## Installation
 Clone the repository and go to the tool folder: